Kids (film): Plot

+After purchasing marijuana from a Rastafarian drug dealer, they gather with a few friends and, together, taunt a gay couple passing by.
 As Casper rides on a skateboard, he carelessly bumps into a man who angrily threatens and pushes him.
 The man is struck in the back of the head with a skateboard by Casper's friend Harold, causing him to collapse.
-Several other skaters join in, beating, stomping, and hitting the man with their skateboards until he is rendered unconscious by a final blow to the head by Casper.
-Telly then spits on him.
+Several other skaters join in, beating the man until he is rendered unconscious by a final blow to the head by Casper.
+Jennie is then seen in a cab and the taxi driver gives her advice on how to be happy.

-While discussing whether or not they killed the man at the park, Telly and some of the group pick up a 13-year-old girl named Darcy—the virginal younger sister of an acquaintance—with whom Telly wants to have sex.
-He successfully convinces her to accompany them to a public pool.
-The other girls engage in kissing and flirtation, but Darcy shows restraint.
-Afterwards, the group goes to an unsupervised party at the house of another friend named Steven.
+Telly and some of the skaters then pick up a 13-year-old girl named Darcy—the virginal younger sister of an acquaintance—with whom Telly wants to have sex, but Darcy shows restraint.
+The group sneaks into a pool and go swimming with a few more friends as Harold showboats his genitals to the others.
+Afterward, the group goes to an unsupervised party at the house of their friend Steven.